webpack/webpack-cli/.github/ISSUE_TEMPLATE.md

 **If this is a feature request, what is motivation or use case for changing the behavior?**

-**Please mention other relevant information such as the browser version, Node.js version, Operating System and programming language.**
+**Please mention other relevant information such as the Node.js version, webpack and webpack-cli versions, browser version, operating system.**